-- To make the tzatziki, grate the cucumber and put in a fine mesh strainer over the sink to drain a bit.
-In a small bowl, add the remaining ingredients - greek yogurt, extra virgin olive oil, dill, lemon juice, garlic, salt, and pepper.
+- In a small bowl, add the remaining ingredients - greek yogurt, extra virgin olive oil, dill, lemon juice, garlic, salt, and pepper.

 - Using a dish towel, squeeze out any remaining liquid from the cucumbers then add to the yogurt mixture.
 Set aside in the fridge.

-- For the chickpeas, if you want them extra crispy put them between a dish towel and rub around a bit to remove the outer layer (after draining, rinsing, and patting dry).
-You can skip this, but they won't be as crispy.
-Transfer them to a baking sheet.
+- Transfer the rinsed and towel-dried chickpeas to a baking sheet.
 Drizzle with the olive oil and sprinkle with salt and pepper.
 Roast for 20-25 minutes until golden brown and toasty.
 When they come out, sprinkle with the cayenne.

 - Reduce the oven temp to 325℉.
-Lay out the pita and put into the oven to warm up for about 10 minutes.
+Lay out the pita in an even layer on a baking sheet and put into the oven to toast for about 10 minutes.

-- Meanwhile, cut up the tomatoes, cucumber, and red onion, crumble the feta cheese, and chop the dill.
+- Cut the tomatoes, cucumber, and red onion, crumble the feta cheese, and chop the dill.